China–India relations

-Geographical overview
+Geopolitical overview

-China and India are separated by the Himalayas.
-China and India today share a border with Nepal and Bhutan acting as buffer states.
-Parts of the disputed Kashmir and Ladakh region claimed by India are claimed and administered by either Pakistan (Azad Kashmir and Gilgit and Baltistan) or by the PRC (Aksai Chin).
-The Government of Pakistan on its maps shows the Aksai Chin area as mostly within China and labels the boundary "Frontier Undefined" while India holds that Aksai Chin is illegally occupied by the PRC.
+The China–India border straddles the Himalayas, with Nepal and Bhutan acting as buffer states.
+Parts of the disputed Kashmir region claimed by India (J&K and Ladakh) are claimed and administered by either Pakistan (Azad Kashmir and Gilgit Baltistan) or by the PRC (Aksai Chin).
+The Government of Pakistan, on its maps, shows the Aksai Chin area as mostly within China and labels the boundary "Frontier Undefined", while India holds that Aksai Chin is illegally occupied by the PRC.
 China and India also dispute most of Arunachal Pradesh.

+Not only is China's India policy shaped by greater competition with the United States, but there are also real structural issues in India-China relations that exacerbate discord.
+These stem largely from China's attempts to keep India at arm's length in the Indo-Pacific region.
+There are clear differences in the regional order in Asia that the two countries desire—India seeks a multipolar order, of which India is one of the main poles, while China seeks a single pole, of which India is not a pole at all.

+As India strengthens its security ties with the United States and takes a leading role in organizing the Global South, tensions with China persist.
+China's engagement with India's neighbors and growing military cooperation with Pakistan further strain India's geopolitical landscape.
+In this volatile landscape, Sino-Indian relations seek a delicate balance between pragmatic economic interests and escalating geopolitical tensions.

 History

 Antiquity

-Etched carnelian beads of Indus valley origin have been excavated from various archaeological sites in China dating from Western Zhou and Spring and Autumn period (early half of 1st millennium BCE) to Han and Jin dynasties, indicating early cultural exchanges.

 China and India have also had some contact before the transmission of Buddhism.
 References to a people called the Chinas, are found in ancient Indian literature.
 The Indian epic Mahabharata (c.
 5th century BCE) contains references to "China", which may have been referring to the Qin state which later became the Qin dynasty.
 Chanakya (c.
-350–283 BCE), the prime minister of the Maurya Empire refers to Chinese silk as "cinamsuka" (Chinese silk dress) and "cinapatta" (Chinese silk bundle) in his Arthashastra.
+350–283 BCE), the prime minister of the Maurya Empire, refers to Chinese silk as "cinamsuka" (Chinese silk dress) and "cinapatta" (Chinese silk bundle) in his Arthashastra.

-The first records of contact between China and India were written during the 2nd century BCE, especially following the expedition of Zhang Qian to Central Asia (138–114 BCE).
 Buddhism was transmitted from India to China in the 1st century CE.
 Trade relations via the Silk Road acted as economic contact between the two regions.
-In the Records of the Grand Historian, Zhang Qian (d.
-113 BCE) and Sima Qian (145–90 BCE) make references to "Shendu", which may have been referring to the Indus Valley (the Sindh province in modern Pakistan), originally known as "Sindhu" in Sanskrit.
-When Yunnan was annexed by the Han dynasty in the 1st century, Chinese authorities reported an Indian "Shendu" community living there.

-A greco Roman text Periplus of the Erythraean Sea (mid 1st century AD) describes the annual fair in present-day Northeast India, on the border with China.

 Middle Ages

-From the 1st century onwards, many Indian scholars and monks travelled to China, such as Batuo (fl.
-464–495 CE)—first abbot of the Shaolin Monastery—and Bodhidharma—founder of Chan/Zen Buddhism—while many Chinese scholars and monks also travelled to India, such as Xuanzang (b.
+From the 1st century onwards, many Indian scholars and monks traveled to China, such as Batuo (fl.
+464–495 CE)—first abbot of the Shaolin Monastery—and Bodhidharma—founder of Chan/Zen Buddhism—while many Chinese scholars and monks also traveled to India, such as Xuanzang (b.
 604) and I Ching (635–713), both of whom were students at Nalanda University in Bihar.
-Xuanzang wrote the Great Tang Records on the Western Regions, an account of his journey to India, which later inspired Wu Cheng'en's Ming dynasty novel Journey to the West, one of the Four Great Classical Novels of Chinese literature.
-According to some, St. Thomas the Apostle travelled from India to China and back (see Perumalil, A.C.
-The Apostle in India.
-Patna, 1971: 5–54.)